 What is Pencil Control?

 Pencil control refers to the handwriting skill needed to hold and manipulate a pencil during handwriting tasks.
 Controlled pencil movements requires the ability to hold a pencil with a functional grasp during handwriting.
-This includes underlying components such as sensory processing, visual motor and fine motor aspects in order to:

 - Manipulate the writing utensil within the hand